Tipping Guide: Countries Where You Don’t Need To Tip A Percentage

-Exception: I have been to some restaurants in Tokyo who received a lot of tourists and understood that some foreigners tip.
+Exception: I have been to some restaurants in Tokyo that received a lot of tourists and understood that some foreigners tip.
 In these rare cases, tipping is accepted but not expected.

-Just like Japan, it can be considered rude to give the wait staff a tip except for Hong Kong and Macao which is becoming more westernized.
+Like Japan, it can be considered rude to give the wait staff a tip except for Hong Kong and Macao, which are becoming more westernized.

 3) South Korea

 Generally, tipping is considered rude here too.

 Tipping is not customary in these countries but is slowly becoming more common, especially in touristy spots where tourists, probably from America or Canada, give tips.